lewis-creates/z-griffiths/README.md

 ## Features

-The page consists of four pages (plus the confirmation page).
+The page consists of three pages (plus the confirmation page).

 ### Navigation Bar